metacall/core/docs/README.md

 If you use `clone` instead of `fork` to spawn a new process in a POSIX system, **METACALL** won't catch it.

 Whenever you call a to a cloning primitive **METACALL** intercepts it by means of [**`detour`**](/source/detour).
-Detours is a way to intercept functions at low level by editing the memory and introducing a jump over your own function preserving the address of the old one. **METACALL** uses this method instead of POSIX `pthread_atfork` for three main reasons.
+Detours is a way to intercept functions at low-level by editing the memory and introducing a jump over your own function preserving the address of the old one. **METACALL** uses this method instead of POSIX `pthread_atfork` for three main reasons.

 - The first one is that `pthread_atfork` is only supported by POSIX systems.
 So it is not a good solution because of the philosophy of **METACALL** is to be as cross-platform as possible.